meross Mini Smart Plug with Energy Monitor…

 Two shapes of energy monitor, two jobs.

 Plug-level monitors (smart plugs with metering) sit between the wall socket and the device.
-They measure that one outlet — fridges, freezers, ovens on standby, gaming PCs, vampire loads.
+They measure that one outlet: fridges, freezers, ovens on standby, gaming PCs, vampire loads.
 Capped at 10A.

 Whole-home monitors sit inside your switchboard.
 CT clamps snap around each phase's main feed (no wires cut) and the meter combines current with measured voltage to report real power per phase.
 They see total consumption, solar export and circuit-level failures (compressor sticking, hot-water element shorting).
-They don't see per-circuit — that needs sub-metering, one CT per breaker.
+They don't see per-circuit, that needs sub-metering, one CT per breaker.

 What to look for in either type

-• Sample rate — 1/min for bills, 1/sec for fault hunting.
+• Sample rate: 1/min for bills, 1/sec for fault hunting.

-• Local API — Home Assistant or MQTT without a cloud round-trip.
+• Local API: Home Assistant or MQTT without a cloud round-trip.
 If the vendor goes bust you still own your data.

-• Phase support — 1 phase suits most older homes; 3-phase is common in newer builds, pool homes and anything with a 22kW EV charger.
+• Phase support: 1 phase suits most older homes; 3-phase is common in newer builds, pool homes and anything with a 22kW EV charger.

-• Solar awareness — does the meter show export as negative power, or just clip at zero?
+• Solar awareness: does the meter show export as negative power, or just clip at zero?

 Top picks for Australian homes

 Four picks, ordered by what most readers should buy first.
-Prices accurate at time of writing — Amazon AU buybox availability moves around, so the on-page price may differ slightly.
+Prices accurate at time of writing.
+Amazon AU buybox availability moves around, so the on-page price may differ slightly.

-A — Best Whole-Home Premium
+A: Best Whole-Home Premium

 View on Amazon AU Full specs

-TP-Link Tapo P110M smart Wi-Fi plug with energy monitoring and Energy Bills Estimation
+TP-Link Tapo P110 smart Wi-Fi plug with energy monitoring

-B — Best Plug-Level Pick
+B: Best Plug-Level Pick

-The TP-Link Tapo P110M is the one I recommend to anyone who's never measured a watt in their life.
-Mini form factor so it doesn't block the adjacent socket, 2.4GHz Wi-Fi, no hub, energy logging in the Tapo app with a kWh-to-dollars calculator you feed your tariff into.
-4.8 stars across 287 reviews on the AU listing — high for a Wi-Fi plug.
+The TP-Link Tapo P110 is the one I recommend to anyone who's never measured a watt in their life.
+Compact body so it doesn't block the adjacent socket, 2.4GHz Wi-Fi, no hub, energy logging in the Tapo app with a kWh-to-dollars calculator you feed your tariff into.
+It is one of the best-selling energy-monitoring plugs on Amazon AU, and at around $22 it is the cheapest honest way to measure a single outlet.

 Plug it into your second fridge for a week and you'll know whether the seal's gone before the next bill.
 Plug the entertainment unit in and you'll see what "off" really costs per night.
-One outlet at a time — for whole-house coverage at the device level, scale with the Meross 4-pack below.
+One outlet at a time: for whole-house coverage at the device level, scale with the Meross 4-pack below.

 Best for: First-time buyers chasing a single suspect appliance, Home Assistant households who want clean local control.
-Skip if you need to instrument four-plus outlets at once — the Meross 4-pack is more cost-effective per circuit.
+Skip if you need to instrument four-plus outlets at once: the Meross 4-pack is more cost-effective per circuit.

 Channels: 1 outlet • Max: 10A • API: Tapo app + Local LAN protocol • Hub: none • Form: wall plug